 Revit users are familiar with work sharing, a design method that lets multiple team members work on the same project model at the same time, which is critical for collaborative design in BIM.
+Collaboration issues in revit can result in communication loopholes.

-However, a key part of collaboration is person-to-person communication, and the more dispersed teams are, the more important efficient communication becomes.
+A key part of collaboration is person-to-person communication, and the more dispersed teams are, the more important efficient communication becomes.

 This communication is enabled in Collaboration for Revit via the Communicator, a chat-based communication platform integrated within Revit.
 It allows you to not only communicate with individual designers, but also to share information with the whole design team, share screenshots of key discussion areas in the design, send emails, and more.
 Even better, Communicator is integrated within the work-sharing mechanism in Revit, which means that Communicator will inform all designers working on the project when someone uploads design changes to the central, cloud-based model.